Winter is here. It’s time to start pulling out your sweaters, perfecting your hot chocolate recipe, and getting your home ready for the coming season.

 Cold temperatures can creep farther into your home than you realize and water pipes in the walls are especially vulnerable.
 To keep your pipes from freezing, please remember to keep your thermostat set on at least 65°F, even when you aren’t home.
 Not adequately heating your home could cause frozen and broken pipes, which can lead to floods.
 We also recommend letting a faucet trickle overnight, during extremely cold temperatures, to keep water flowing through the pipes.
 Exterior faucets can be quickly and easily insulated using a hard faucet cover, available at any home improvement store for less than $5.

 Create a mudroom

-Design a DIY mudroom area, complete with an indoor/outdoor rug, coat rack and shoe rack so you can trap mud and snow before it makes its way on your floors.
-We’ve pinned over two dozen DIY mudroom and entryway designs to our Pinterest board to help get your creative juices flowing!
+Consider creating a DIY mudroom area, complete with an indoor/outdoor rug, coat rack and shoe rack so you can trap mud and snow before it makes its way on your floors.
+We’ve pinned several DIY mudroom and entryway ideas to our Pinterest board to help get your creative juices flowing!